-MCII is a self-regulatory strategy that improves goal setting, goal commitment, and goal striving.
-While there is a large literature on goals and their relevance for self-regulation in psychology (for reviews, see, e.g., Locke et al. 1981, Locke and Latham 2002, 2006), the influence of goals as a key element of the human motivational system has played a rather limited role in the traditional economic approach of modeling individual behavior and decision-making.
+While there is extensive literature on goals and their relevance for self-regulation in psychology (for reviews, see, e.g., Locke et al. 1981, Locke and Latham 2002, 2006), the influence of goals as a key element of the human motivational system has played a rather limited role in the traditional economic approach of modeling individual behavior and decision-making.
 Rather recently, empirical and theoretical contributions in economics have addressed the question of how goals and implementation intentions can serve as self-regulatory strategies and thus affect decision-making in various contexts.
-Beshears et al. (2016) try to explain from an economic perspective why setting goals ("personal plans") can help them to follow through on their intentions.
+Beshears et al. (2016) try to explain from an economic perspective why setting goals ("personal plans") can help to follow through on intentions.
 They point out that, on the one hand, people desire to be internally consistent and, on the other hand, goals can be perceived as reference points which people avoid to fall short of due to loss aversion.
-The models developed by Bénabou and Tirole (2004), Koch and Nafziger (2011), Koch et al. (2014), and Hsiaw (2013) provide insights into the relationship between goal setting and self-control.
+The models developed by Bénabou and Tirole (2004), Hsiaw (2013), Koch and Nafziger (2011) and Koch et al. (2014) provide insights into the relationship between goal setting and self-control.
 They thus illustrate the important role of self-regulatory strategies for individual decision-making in economic contexts.
-Setting personal plans or goals might be considered as an internal commitment mechanism (Bénabou and Tirole 2004).
+Setting personal goals might be considered as an internal commitment mechanism (Bénabou and Tirole 2004).
 In contrast, external commitment mechanisms include, for example, making promises to other parties (Carrillo and Dewatripont 2008) and buying commitment-savings products (Ashraf et al. 2006, Thaler and Benartzi 2004).
-The growing literature in behavioral economics on the theory and empirical application of commitment devices emphasizes the importance of strategies that help to overcome self-control problems.6
+The growing literature in behavioral economics on the theory and empirical application of commitment devices emphasizes the importance of strategies that help to overcome self-control problems.

-5We refer to our experiment as a natural field experiment because our participants were not aware that they are participating in an experiment (Harrison and List 2004).
+&lt;sup>5We refer to our experiment as a natural field experiment because our participants were not aware of their participation in the experiment (Harrison and List 2004).